What is the ACS ChemClub program?

 The ACS ChemClub is a high school chemistry club that provides students with a unique opportunity to experience chemistry beyond the classroom.
 There are over 500 clubs across the United States and abroad where students participate in after-school activities, get involved in community building, learn about chemistry careers, enjoy social events, and better understand how chemistry plays a role in our everyday lives.

-Our students plan and enjoy a variety of chemistry-focused activities, including hearing invited speakers, performing demonstration for elementary school students, and helping to clean the environment through community projects!
+Students plan and enjoy a variety of chemistry-focused activities, including: inviting speakers, performing demonstrations for elementary school students, and helping to clean the environment through community projects!

 How does ACS support your club?